|Industry||Spacecraft components, terraforming, mining|

-Few realize, however, that ArcCorp actually began life as a deep-space exploration consortium in 2687.
-Started, essentially, in a Stor-All Hangar by a group of friends, the company aimed to use their lone Zeus IV spacecraft to locate and catalog jump points for UEE bounty money.
+ArcCorp was founded as deep-space exploration consortium in 2687.
+It was started in a Stor-All Hangar by a group of friends, the company aimed to use their lone Zeus IV spacecraft to locate and catalog jump points for United Empire of Earth (UEE) bounty money.
 Pooling credits (that included a lottery win and an unexpected inheritance) the quartet of friends began the process of exploring the universe.

 Except that they didn’t do a very good job.
 Coming out of the turmoil of the 2690s, ArcCorp has made a shift from exploration (having accumulated a grand total of one jump license) to mining.
 During this period of rapid expansion, the corporation found a significant amount of success acquiring mineral rights to newly discovered planets.
 Soon, the renamed ArcCorp Mining Consortium was one of the most profitable companies in the galaxy, albeit one unrelated to the group’s original purpose.